seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **TROILUS**
 Walk into her house;
-I’ll bring her to the Grecian presently:
+I'll bring her to the Grecian presently:
 And to his hand when I deliver her,
 Think it an altar, and thy brother Troilus
 A priest there offering to it his own heart.